AMarqs/cub3d/include/lib/MLX42/docs/Images.md

 	if (!img)
 		error();

-	// Set every pixel to white
+	// Set every pixel to wcollisione
 	memset(img->pixels, 255, img->width * img->height * sizeof(int32_t));

 	// Display an instance of the image